onelife1dream/SQL-Server-Bootcamp/README.md

 Instruct 2018 Fall SQL Bootcamp for the new coming students

-Troubleshot installation problems, explained concepts about database, DBMS, and database architecture, used AdventureWorks database as a demo to teach SQL queries such as operators, functions, joins, and subqueries.
+Troubleshot installation problems, explained concepts about database, DBMS, and database architecture, and used AdventureWorks database as a demo to teach SQL queries such as operators, functions, joins, and subqueries.